-This mini pumpkin pie recipe will be the star of the show during your Thanksgiving meal.
+This mini pumpkin pie recipe will be the star of the show during your Thanksgiving meal or at the Thanksgiving dessert table.
 They are bite sized pies with a spiced pumpkin filling made on a buttery crust and topped with a dollop of whipped cream.
 No forks need, the first batch is ready in less than 1 hour, and uses pantry staples.

-Because this recipe makes so many mini pumpkin pies, I chose to go with a store bought crust to make things easier.
+Because this recipe makes so many individual pumpkin pies, I chose to go with a store bought crust to make things easier.
 You could also make homemade pie crust from scratch if you have extra time.
 It also helps if you have a second mini muffin pan so you can cook twice as many at one time.
 If not, no worries!
-You can make the mini pumpkin pies in batches.
+You can make these perfect size mini pumpkin pies in batches.

 Where are my pumpkin spice lovers at?
 These are some of our best recipes that you can enjoy all season long!
 Pumpkin cinnamon rolls and pumpkin apple muffins make the best fall breakfast.
-You can also enjoy a pumpkin spice latte without the Starbuck’s price tag, and pumpkin bars, cupcakes, and bread all of which will satisfy your autumn cravings.
+You can also enjoy a pumpkin spice latte without the Starbuck’s price tag, or make a stunning pumpkin swirl cheesecake for your friends and family.

-- They cook faster than the traditional pumpkin pie.
+- Good news: they cook faster than the traditional classic pumpkin pie.

-- Not only are they cute, they are easy to decorate!
+- Not only are they adorable mini pumpkin pies, they are easy to decorate!

 - The ingredient list is simple, so you probably already have what you need on hand.